 The possibilities of us continuing to carry and maintain the stability of the earth are under threat.
 The way we have previously understood human history is now changing.
 Some have suggested that this radical change is a result of leaving the geological epoch of the Holocene and entering a new geological time called Anthropocene.
 Nobel Prize laureate Paul Crutzen sees the influence of human behaviour on the Earth's atmosphere in recent centuries as so significant that he describes it as this new geological period, and this underlines the serious situation that we are in today.
-This is exacerbated by our use of natural resources; in a report from 2015, Oxfam suggested that the 10% of the richest people in the world are responsible for nearly 50% of the emissions of carbon dioxide.
-The poorest 50% are responsible for around 10% of all emissions from their lifestyle.3 Therefore, those who are affected most by climate change are the same people who have contributed least to the emissions of greenhouse gases: the poor.4 This must be taken into account when we are discussing climate change; the discussions must incorporate a perspective on justice and equality for society as a whole.
+This is exacerbated by our use of natural resources.
+In a report from 2015,

+Oxfam suggested that the 10% richest people in the world are responsible for nearly 50% of the emissions of carbon dioxide.
+The poorest 50% are responsible for around 10% of all emissions from their lifestyle.
+Therefore, those who are affected most by climate change are the same people who have contributed least to the emissions of greenhouse gases: the poor.
+This must be taken into account when we are discussing climate change; the discussions must incorporate a perspective on justice and equality for society as a whole.
 After all, we only have one earth and we are all responsible for it regardless of wealth or status.

-There are many problems that we are facing today when it comes to the limitations of the earth, for example, biodiversity, the nitrogen cycle, fresh water, ocean acidification and so forth, and this means we need to keep a broad perspective on the possibilities and limitations of solving climate change issues.
+We are facing many problems today when it comes to the limitations of the earth, including for example, biodiversity, the nitrogen cycle, fresh water, ocean acidification and so forth.
+This means we need to keep a broad perspective on the possibilities and limitations of solving climate change issues.
 We are also aware that time is precious and we must act on climate change quickly to avoid the most dangerous scenarios.
-Time is a challenge as every ton of greenhouse gas loaded into the atmosphere ieopardizes our future, and future generations as well.
-At the same time, climate changes have a great impact on many other systems, such as the water cycle, animal ecosystems and food production; for example, wheat and other food harvests become endangered when extreme weather events become more frequent.
-There are also knock-on effects: when homes are destroyed because of erosion, flooding or droughts, this can lead to larger problems such as health, homelessness and economical issues, and lead to an increase in refugees or environmental immigration which in turn, can increase the risk of conflicts and problems of a different kind.
-It may be so that the conflicts we are facing already today, to some extent, have some origin in climate change, and it is more than a qualified guess to say that in a climate constrained future, this will be the case.
+Time is a challenge, as every ton of greenhouse gas loaded into the atmosphere jeopardizes our future, and future generations as well.
+At the same time, climate changes have a great impact on many other systems, such as the water cycle, animal ecosystems and food production.
+Wheat and other food harvests become endangered when extreme weather events become more frequent for example, and there are also knock-on effects; when homes are destroyed because of erosion, flooding or droughts, this can lead to larger problems such as health, homelessness and economic issues, and lead to an increase in refugees or environmental immigration.
+This in turn can increase the risk of conflicts and problems of a different kind.
+It may be true that the conflicts we face today have their origins in climate change to some extent, and it is more than a qualified guess to say that in a climate-constrained future, this will be the case.
 This is why we must urgently address the issue of climate change: it must be a top priority for the international community to work towards solving.